Stay tuned for the 2020 application that will go online in January, 2020.

 Special topics Workshops Instructors: These are optional and may not be available to all students.
 Students are permitted to audit workshops if space is available, and meet with visiting artists if time permits.
 Workshop descriptions will be posted in March.

-Advanced returning students are eligible to apply for the new Residential Studio Seminar.
+Deserving returning students are eligible to apply for the Studio Seminar Section.
 Interested?
 Call Jay to learn more about whether it's a good fit (717)823-8367.
+On a case by case basis we will consider students with equivalent experience who can demonstrate they understand the rigors of MGSOA.

 What to expect from the Intensive Program Summer Session.